 Our task would be to make sure that those elites are indeed enlightened.

 And that’s also one of the pillars of The Power Moves: we need fundamentally good people who know how to be bad to reach the elites of power.

-As much as I loved Propaganda by Edward Bernays, there are quite a few cons you should be aware of:
+As much as I loved Propaganda, there are quite a few cons you should be aware of:

 - Simplistic Sociological View of “Invisible People”

 Propaganda talks about the “invisible people with power” as if they were a homogenous group with shared interests.

 But they’re not.